reactive/data-client/docs/core/api/Controller.md

 #### true

-- Resolves _before_ committing Rest Hooks cache updates.
+- Resolves _before_ committing Reactive Data Client cache updates.
 - Each call will always cause a new fetch.

 #### undefined

-- Resolves _after_ committing Rest Hooks cache updates.
+- Resolves _after_ committing Reactive Data Client cache updates.
 - Identical requests are deduplicated globally; allowing only one inflight request at a time.
   - To ensure a _new_ request is started, make sure to abort any existing inflight requests.